Board of Appeals FAQs

-The Board of Appeals will render a written opinion within 60 days of the date of the last hearing, site visit, or written closing, whichever occurs last, unless additional time becomes necessary.
+The Board of Appeals will render a written opinion within 60 days of the date of the last hearing, site visit, or written closing argument, whichever occurs last, unless additional time becomes necessary.
 The Clerk to the Board of Appeals will send out written notice if additional time is needed.

 Can I get a copy of a Board of Appeals decision?

 Yes, the Board’s decisions are sent out to parties who sign in at the hearing.
 If an individual did not attend the hearing or failed to sign in, decisions are available by email or paper copy at the Board’s office at a cost of $.25 per page.
 Recent decisions are available on the Board's website.

 How much does it cost to file an appeal?

 It depends on the type of appeal.
 Generally, the cost of an appeal is $250.00.
 (Appendix B, Rule 2-103)

 Can I have witnesses to substantiate my appeal?

 Parties may have witnesses to support their case.
 These witnesses will present sworn testimony and can be questioned or cross-examined by the parties and Board Members.

 Those at the hearing will also have an opportunity to have a say on a particular case, and they too may be questioned after their testimony.